NZR Staff Housing

 Introduction

 The purchase of the Dunedin and Port Chalmers Railway was being negotiated in 1873, and among the inventory of assets is listed a small framed house at Port Chalmers.
 Whether this can be deemed staff housing is yet to be confirmed but its reference as a house implies it was lived in.
-There appears to be no references to housing owned by the Canterbury Provincial Railways, so they must have relied on employees having their own accommodation at the various stations that required Station Masters.
+There appears to be no references to housing owned by the Canterbury Provincial Railways, so they must have relied on employees finding their own accommodation at the various stations that required Station Masters etc.

-A complicating factor is the identification of railway houses, particularly early on.
-Each District Office was left to administer their own housing, and invariably started a numbering system from 1.
-With some 15 separate sections in 1910, with a total of 1,578 houses then, one can quickly see the problems that can arise.
-Reference to House 23 first needs to determine which district list it might refer to before any other leads could be followed.
-Districts were merged with others as the various isolated sections were linked, resulting in significant re-numberings, so all this can quickly become a 'can of worms'.
-Then in July 1920 a new numbering system was instituted by the General Manager's Office whereby all Houses built by the Architectural Branch after that date, would be prefixed with an "A" in a single national sequence to differentiate all older houses from the standardised designs.
-Then in September 1938 the start of a period of significant housing expansion, new housed were to be prefixed with a "B".
-This was primarily to differentiate older houses that would continue to qualify for reduced rents, from newer ones that would not qualify for those reductions.
+A complicating factor is the identification of railway houses, particularly during the early years when they were referred to by location and occupier rather than by a number.
+Each District Office was left to administer their own housing once it had been provided, and invariably once numbering started, each each Section started their own sequence from 1.
+With some 15 separate Sections in 1910, and with a total of 1,578 houses, one can quickly see the problems that can arise.
+A reference to House 23 first needs to determine which list it might belong to before any other leads could be followed.
+Sections were merged with others as the various isolated sections were linked up, resulting in significant re-numberings, so all this can quickly become a 'can of worms'.